Vicki Escarra

 Vicki Escarra is an American business executive and entrepreneur.
-She is the founder of Vicki Escarra LLC and serves as a Senior Advisor and Executive Coach at Boston Consulting Group.
+Prior to her retirement in 2024, Vicki served as the founder of Vicki Escarra LLC and a Senior Advisor and Executive Coach at Boston Consulting Group.
 Vicki is primarily known for her tenure as CMO of Delta Air Lines, CEO of Feeding America, and Global CEO of Opportunity International.

 Career

 Vicki Escarra founded Vicki Escarra LLC, a consulting firm, in 2017.
 In 2017, Vicki joined the board of My Next Season.
 She also serves as Senior Advisor and Executive Coach at Boston Consulting Group.

-Vicki brings extensive executive leadership experience from her successful tenures as Executive Vice President and Chief Marketing Officer at Delta Airlines, President and CEO of Feeding America and Global CEO of Opportunity International.
+Vicki has held senior executive roles including Executive Vice President and Chief Marketing Officer at Delta Air Lines, President and CEO of Feeding America and Global CEO of Opportunity International.

-During her nearly 30-year tenure at Delta Airlines, Vicki's rise to the position of Executive Vice President and Chief Marketing Officer made history as one of the highest-ranking woman in aviation, paving the way for greater diversity, equity and inclusion (DEI) in the industry.
+During her nearly 30-year tenure at Delta Air Lines, Vicki became Executive Vice President and Chief Marketing Officer, one of the highest-ranking women in aviation, helping advance diversity, equity, and inclusion in the industry.
 Vicki led a workforce of 52,000 employees, a P&L of $15B, and oversaw Delta's operations, including 203 airports, inflight services, call centers, and cargo operations.
 Vicki also led the total transformation of Delta's technology, including the launch of delta.com and the creation of a successful and lucrative loyalty program with American Express that generated more than $1 billion in revenue.

 Under Vicki's leadership as President and CEO of Feeding America from 2006 to 2012, the organization underwent a remarkable transformation becoming the third-largest a domestic hunger relief nonprofit.
 Her strategic vision and ability to establish partnerships with leading corporations, such as Walmart, JP Morgan Chase, Kraft, Morgan Stanley, and General Mills, resulted in a quadrupling of revenue.
 Vicki also rebranded the organization from America's Second Harvest to Feeding America, which significantly increased its public awareness, resulting in a 300 percent increase in fundraising.
 Additionally, her leadership nearly doubled the client base served, and corporate contributions skyrocketed from $8 million to $33 million in just six years.